-Boys to Men Mentoring is a nonprofit organization that is committed to creating communities of dedicated men who are able to guide and support at-risk, often fatherless, boys on their journey to manhood.
+Boys to Men Mentoring is a 501(c)(3) nonprofit organization that is committed to creating communities of dedicated men who encourage and empower disconnected and fatherless boys on their journey to manhood.

-We have a proven approach to producing real change within young men, and we couldn’t be more excited to lead the charge in a much overdue movement.
-The circumstances and daily environment that many of our nations youth experience is absolutely heart breaking.
-Despite this reality, Boys to Men can’t help but remain passionate and optimistic for we have found a real answer that produces REAL change.
+We have a proven approach that produces real change within young men, and we couldn’t be more excited to lead the charge in a much overdue movement.
+The circumstances and daily environment that many of our nation’s youth experience is absolutely heart-breaking.
+Despite this reality, we can’t help but remain passionate and optimistic for we have found a answer that we works for these young men.

 What We Do

 Every week, our mentors show up at middle schools, high schools, and community centers to give teenage boys a community of men who listen, encourage, and empower them.
-Over 75% of the boys currently in the program are growing up without a father.
+Additionally, approximately 40% of the boys participating in our programs are growing up without a father.

 Our community based mentoring approach gives boys a variety of positive male role models who show up consistently, tell the truth about their struggles as men, ask the boys what kind of man they want to be, praise them for their gifts, support them when they mess up, and encourage them to become the man they want to be.